mongodb/mongo-php-driver/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug Report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

 <!--
 You are about to open an issue for the MongoDB PHP extension.
 If you instead intended to report an issue with the MongoDB PHP library, please do so via its